NoeliaBel/Auto-Insurance-Fraud-Detection/README.md

 - **Accuracy**: The model achieved high accuracy on both the training set (98%) and the test set (96%).
 This indicates that the model generalizes well with minimal overfitting.
 - **AUC-ROC**: An AUC-ROC score of 99.4% demonstrates the model's strong ability to differentiate between fraudulent and non-fraudulent claims.
 - **Precision**: The precision of 66.8% indicates that when the model predicts fraud, it is correct approximately 66.8% of the cases.
 This suggests a significant number of false positives.
-- **Recall**: The recall of 98.2% shows that the model successfully detects 98.2% of fraud cases.
+- **Recall (Sensitivity)**: The recall of 98.2% shows that the model successfully detects 98.2% of fraud cases.
 This is a strong performance, as the primary goal is to identify as many fraud cases as possible.
 - **F1 Score**: The F1 score of 79.5% reflects a good balance between precision and recall.
 While the F1 score indicates that the model effectively balances both aspects, the relatively low precision (66.8%) suggests there is room for improvement in the model’s performance.

 ### Fraud Patterns and Insights (Based on model results)